-STRUCTURAL DESIGN OF CONCRETE
+AR3502 STRUCTURAL DESIGN OF CONCRETE

-- To inform about different methods of design of structures. - To enable design of concrete beams, slabs, staircase, column, foundations under different conditions using limit state method of design.
+- To inform about different methods of design of structures.

+- To enable design of concrete beams.

+- To enable design of slabs, staircase.

+- To enable design of column.

+- To enable design of foundations under axial loading.

 UNIT I DESIGN METHODS - INTRODUCTION